 The surname Bretherton was first found in Lancashire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Bretherton family
+Early History of the Bretherton family

 This web page shows only a small excerpt of our Bretherton research.
 Another 40 words (3 lines of text) are included under the topic Early Bretherton History in all our PDF Extended History products and printed products wherever possible.